 - Attend, assist and learn at MAPA sponsored events

 You must demonstrate:

-- Your understanding of the global and domestic effects of U.S. militarism
+- Understanding of the global and domestic effects of U.S. militarism

-- Your commitment to grassroots organizing for progressive social change
+- Commitment to grassroots organizing for progressive social change

 - Strong writing, analytical and interpersonal skills